Jammersplit/Randy.js/README.md

 function randomSlices(numberOfSlices = 1, sumOfSlices = 1, maxSpread = 1.0, minSlice = 0, maxSlice = Number.MAX_VALUE) { }
 ```

 Returns an array with length `numberOfSlices`, filled with positive random numbers that add up to `sumOfSlices`.
-Think of dividing a line with a length of sum into a number of random sections.
+Think of dividing a line with a fixed length into a number of random sections.
 ```
                     sumOfSlices